 SERVED IN CO.F-7TH PA.CAVALRY.HUSBAND OF

 Tombstone photo online at http://pennsylvaniagravestones.org/view.php?id=24346

 Noted events in his life were:

-1. He appeared on the census in 1850 in Pottsville, Schuylkill, PA.
+1. Census in 1850 in Pottsville, Schuylkill, PA.
 18 In 1850 living in the South Ward of Pottsville is Jacob Bieger.
 Obviously the census taker was confused by his German pronounciation of his surname!
 Jacob Bieger, tailer, age 36, is living with wife Angeline, 35; William, 12; Jacob, 11; Hiram, 8; Benjamin, 6; George, 3; and Nathan, 8 months old when the census was recorded on 29 Aug 1850.
 Everyone was born in Pennsylvania.

 3. Military on 22 Apr 1861: during the Civil War and enlisted as a Private in the 80th Regiment 7th Cavalry Company F. 20